Andrew Stone is the Head of the School of Art, Architecture and Design.

 In 2006, Andrew was one of the founders of Interior Educators (IE), the national subject association for Interiors education in the UK, of which he was Chair (2008-10) and Vice Chair (2010-11).
 He is on the editorial board of Interiors; Design, Architecture, Culture (Berg Publishers) and for the peer reviewed e-journal, Architecture_Media_Politics_Society.

 The context of the Interior, and of his practice as a designer and an academic, is a vital factor not only in reflecting a position but critically in the speculation and connection beyond perceived subject boundaries.
-The interaction of practice, idea and circumstance are especially, and wonderfully, evident in the School and the vitality of this context informs Andrew's teaching and research and his ambition for The Cass.
+The interaction of practice, idea and circumstance are especially, and wonderfully, evident in the School and the vitality of this context informs Andrew's teaching and research and his ambition for the School of Art, Architecture and Design.